mojsony/api-descriptions/device/device-problems.md

-﻿
-Possible problems
+﻿Device API Possible problems
 =================

 When request is valid and no standard status code describes situation, device management API will return status code `440` with one of the following problems in the payload.
-To learn more see general guidance on [error handling]()
+To learn more see general guidance on [error handling](common-getstarted.html#error-handling).

+Range of problem codes for this API is `52400 - 52599`.

 Literal                               | Code   | Description
 --------------------------------------|--------|-----------------------------------------